4 Ways to Repurpose Your Own Content

 For each article, you can create:

-• 2 LinkedIn posts
+- 2 LinkedIn posts

-• 1 tweet per H2
+- 1 Threads post per H2

-Take the main concepts from your article and turn it into something “work-related” (since LinkedIn is still overwhelmingly a professional platform).
+Take the main concepts from your article and turn them into something “work-related” (since LinkedIn is still overwhelmingly a professional platform).
 Even if your article wasn’t about work directly, find ways to apply it to work, careers, or life skills.

 Any longform article format will work: Medium, Substack, a blog, etc. Heck, I’ve even repurposed client work in this way, taking the ideas and turning them into my own social posts (with a lot of editing so they don’t resemble the client’s deliverable).